Mapping-and-Analyzing-Research-Software/Mapping-and-Analyzing-Research-Software.github.io/divisions/core-engr-notification/procedures.md

 # Procedures for Core Notification

-Write a description for how Martians can contribute new features to the notification components of MARS.
+TODO: Write a description for how Martians can contribute new features to the notification components of MARS.

 ## Checklist for getting features approved: